 What’s Next?

-Given the current downswing in the retro handheld market, what with the insane prices of memory and storage components due to AI, Retroid has managed to stir up a lot of excitement and interest with the Retroid Pocket Nova.
-Here’s to hoping that they can have a successful launch, and that retro handheld enthusiasts are able to get the device in their hands quickly!
+Given the current downswing in the retro handheld market, with the insane prices of memory and storage components due to AI, Retroid has managed to stir up a lot of excitement and interest with the Retroid Pocket Nova.
+Here’s to hoping that they can have a successful launch and that retro handheld enthusiasts are able to get the device in their hands quickly!

 Share.